fastpm/fastpm/README.rst

 ------------------------

 FastPM works out-of-the-box on many GNU/Linux and compatible systems.
-Notably the development is performed on a Cray system, a Fedora Workstation, and the integrated continuous integration tests are performed on a Ubuntu based Linux distribution.
+The integrated continuous integration tests are performed on a Ubuntu based Linux distribution via Travis-ci.org.

 The recommended compiler is `gcc`.
 FastPM is built with the GNU `make` tool.